CovertLab/wcEcoli/docs/create-pyenv.md

    how to set up environments to get consistent results across platforms.
-   The simplest and fastest setup is to install numpy and scipy from binary _wheels_ with their embedded copies of OpenBLAS using `pip install` **without** the `--no-binary numpy,scipy` option.
+   The simplest and fastest setup is to install numpy and scipy from binary _wheels_ with their embedded copies of OpenBLAS using `pip install` **without** the `--no-binary numpy,scipy` option -- recommended.

    Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker Image.

    Where is OpenBLAS installed?
    * Brew on macOS installs OpenBLAS in `/usr/local/opt/openblas/`.
+   * From source in Ubuntu in `/opt/OpenBLAS/` (default)
    * For other package managers, find out where they install it.
    * When compiling OpenBLAS from source,
-     `make FC=gfortran && make PREFIX=/XYZ install` installs it in that `/XYZ` PREFIX directory, which defaults to `/opt/OpenBLAS`.
+     `make FC=gfortran && make PREFIX=/XYZ install` installs it in that specified `/XYZ` PREFIX directory, which defaults to `/opt/OpenBLAS`.
    * On Sherlock, it's installed in `$PI_HOME/downloads-sherlock2/compiled/openblas`.
      (Using an environment module for OpenBLAS only works if it's loaded at runtime.)

-   To link numpy and scipy to a manually-installed OpenBLAS, create a `~/.numpy-site.cfg` file pointing to it (and remember to run `pip install <packages> --no-binary numpy,scipy` in the pip-install steps below), e.g.:
+   To link numpy and scipy to a manually-installed OpenBLAS, create a `~/.numpy-site.cfg` file pointing to it (and remember to run `pip install <packages> --no-binary numpy,scipy` in the pip-install steps below)

+   Copy these lines to `~/.numpy-site.cfg`:

       ```
       [openblas]